Stay Up to Date on Important K-12 Issues

 The United States Department of Homeland Security (DHS) defines an active shooter as “an individual actively engaged in killing or attempting to kill people in a conﬁned and populated area; in most cases, active shooters use firearms and there is no pattern or method to their selection of victims.”
 The Federal Bureau of Investigation (FBI) changed the word “individual” in the DHS’s definition to the plural – “individuals” – because “some incidents involved two or more shooters.”
 They also removed the word “confined” in the DHS’s definition “as the term confined could omit incidents that occurred outside a building.”
 Based on this altered definition, the FBI found an increase in the number of deaths attributed to active shooter incidents.

-A recent study by the FBI confirms what we all know—the rate of active shooter incidents in the United States continues to rise in frequency, now averaging more than one per month.
+Information published by the FBI confirms what we all know—the rate of active shooter incidents in the United States continues to rise in frequency, now averaging more than one per month.
 And new FBI statistics show the highest average of incidents ever in a two-year period during 2014-2015, with 20 incidents in each of the years.
 The most common location of an active shooter incident is a business (40%), while schools (including K-12 and Higher Education institutions) are the second most common location (29%).

 Unlike a defined crime, such as a murder or mass killing, the active aspect inherently implies that both law enforcement personnel and citizens have the potential to affect the outcome of the event based upon their responses.
 School administrators and staff play a critical role in navigating the response to an active shooter situation, as well as many other more common types of school emergencies, and may have the opportunity to prevent a tragedy or to save a life.
 That’s why it’s essential that all administrators and staff be properly trained for the possibility of violent situations on a school campus so they know how to ideally prevent such an incident, or if one should occur, minimize the loss of life.